masonphung/fraud_transaction_detection/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-Dashboard-FF4B4B?logo=streamlit&logoColor=white)
 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-16-336791?logo=postgresql&logoColor=white)

 An end-to-end, production-grade real-time fraud detection system built on an event-driven architecture.
-The system continuously ingests financial transactions via Apache Kafka, applies ML inference in real time using Spark Structured Streaming, and runs a nightly Airflow retraining pipeline to keep the model current — all orchestrated across 14 containerized services.
+The system continuously ingests financial transactions via Apache Kafka, applies ML inference in real time using Spark Structured Streaming and runs a nightly Airflow retraining pipeline to keep the model current, all orchestrated across 14 containerized services.

+The project is inspired by the design of CodeWithYu's fraud detection system.
+I build this system myself with the support of Claude Code.

 ---